 - If applying for 10th, 11th, 12th grades:

 – any standardized test reports (HSA, SOL, SSAT, PSAT, SAT, ACT)

 – Letter of Eligibility for Accommodations from: College Board or ACT if previously approved

 - Only when a complete application packet has been received will the Admissions Committee review the records.
 If the Lab School program seems to be an appropriate fit for the student, typical next steps in the process include an Admissions interview with the family and a student classroom visit.

-For application files completed by the priority deadline of January 15th, admission decision notifications will be made on March 1st.
+For application files completed by the priority deadline of January 15th, admission decision notifications will be made on the first Friday in March.
 For application files completed after that date, admissions decision notifications will be made as expeditiously as possible.
 In either situation, your response is due 14 days following notice of acceptance.

 The Lab School’s programs and policies are applied with equal consideration to all of its applicants and students.
 Lab does not discriminate on the basis of race, gender, sexual orientation, religion, national origin, disability, or any other status protected by applicable law.
 It is the policy of The Lab School to provide reasonable accommodation to admitted students who meet the academic and behavioral requirements of the school.
 Enrollment is conditioned on the student’s ability to participate in the school’s programs, with or without reasonable accommodation.
 The Lab School evaluates each need for accommodation on a case-by-case basis, considering the needs of the individual students; however, Lab’s programs generally are not designed to support the needs of students with primary emotional difficulties.